 - Make It A Party – Accountability goes a long way, especially when you’re just starting to get fit.
-Inviting a friend to work out with you makes sure that you actually get your workout in, while unconsciously making your work harder in a perceived competition against your friend.
+Inviting a friend to work out with you makes a huge difference and keeps you on track.

 - Dress Up – Wearing the right clothes to work out in is paramount.
 Invest in a good pair of sneakers and designate specific workout attire.
-Do not wear these clothes unless you are working out.
-They will become associated with the workout and help to get you in the mood when you aren’t feeling up to working out one day.
+Be sure not to wear these clothes unless you are working out.
+You will soon associate the attire with working out.
+This will help get you in the mood and in the right mindset.

 - Hydrate – Water is the most important part of any workout.
-Make sure that you are well hydrated before, during and after every single workout to insure that your body can recuperate and strengthen.
+Make sure that you are well hydrated before, during and after every single workout to ensure that your body can recuperate and strengthen

-- Make It A Routine – When you workout at the same time everyday you’re less likely to skip it, because it becomes a part of your daily routine that you’re body is used to and eventually starts craving.
+- Make It A Routine – When you workout at the same time every day you’re less likely to skip it, because it becomes a part of your daily routine that your body is used to and eventually starts craving.